 With careful handling, side lighting and backlighting can produce stunning effects, especially in soft light and sunrise or sunset.
 Generally, however, it is best to shoot with the sun behind you.

 When photographing animals or people in the harsh midday sun, images were taken in light, but even shade is likely to look nicer than those taken in direct sunlight or patchy shade since the latter conditions create too much contrast.

-In Uganda, like many other countries, it is unacceptable to photograph local people without permission, and many people will refuse to pose or ask for a donation.
+In Uganda, like in many other countries, it is unacceptable to photograph local people without permission, and many people will refuse to pose or ask for a donation.
 In such circumstances, don’t try to sneak photographs as you might get yourself into trouble.
 Even the most willing subject will often pose stiffly when a camera is pointed at them; relax them by making a joke, and take a few shots in quick succession to improve the odds of capturing a natural pose.

 When photographing wildlife, Ariadne writes in a safari blog; it is tempting to zoom in as close as possible and take a close-up shot.
 This might result in many very usable field guide pictures, but it can pay off to think outside the box and vary your angles and perspectives.
 An animal in a bigger setting sometimes tells more of a story.

 When photographing wildlife, we tend to shoot with a low depth of field (small f-stop) as this makes the animal stand out from distracting backgrounds and vegetation.
 This also enables us to use a higher shutter speed, which minimizes camera shake and freezes movement.
 We usually accept less sharpness in other parts of the body so long as the eyes are dead sharp.
 It is, therefore, crucial to always focus on the eyes.